 Kottayam, ‘The Press Capital of India’, which houses many of India’s leading vernacular newspapers like Malayala Manorama, Mathruboomi, Deepika, etc, at 15 kilometers away is the nearest railway station.
 Cochin International Airport is the nearest airport.
 Kumarakom is well connected by roads to nearby cities like Kottayam, Allapuzha and Cochin.

-There are many hotels at Kumarakam and Alleppey alias Alappuzha, which caters to tourist’s accommodation requirements.
+There are many hotels at Kumarakam and Alleppey alias Alappuzha, which cater to tourist’s accommodation requirements.

 Kumarakom Bird Sanctuary Entrance Fee, Ideal Season

 Kumarakom bird sanctuary entrance fee is Rs 50 (for Indians).
 June to August are the ideal months to visit this bird sanctuary.
-Its the breeding season for for the resident wetland birds.
+It’s the breeding season for the resident wetland birds.

 Kumarakom to Pathiramanal Boat Services